 Couple Therapy

-• The couple therapist will help you to share the time equally and articulate your feelings - a chance to communicate with each other in a constructive way.
+Expect a balanced, structured conversation.
+A couples therapist will help you share the time fairly, express your feelings more clearly, and communicate with each other in a constructive, grounded way.

 I regularly work with couples facing dilemmas in their relationship.
 One of the first steps is the debrief - talking about what’s going on - and starting to recognise well worn patterns, a path to untangling the presenting issues.
 It’s quite common to feel like you’re having the same, circular arguments or revisiting familiar problems.